Samuel-ahumuza/partial-hangman/README.md

 # partial-hangman
-A word-guessing game where partial letters are revealed and you fill in the blanks to complete the word.
+A word guessing game where partial letters are revealed and you fill in the blanks to complete the word.
-# 🔤 LetterClue — Word Reveal Game
+# 🔤 LetterClue / Word Reveal Game

 > A browser-based word-guessing game where partial letters are revealed and you fill in the blanks to complete the word.